Estimated reading time: 5 minutes

 While controlling your destiny and independence is a wonderful thing, it does come with some challenges.

 An astonishing 90% of startups fail so an entrepreneur needs to be aware that failure is part of the process.

 Once a business owner is managing the day-to-day operation of their dream, it doesn’t take long before their battery (passion) starts to wane.

-Often this is because this person now carries the weight, and has sole responsibility, of the business.
+Often, this is because this person now carries the weight and has sole responsibility for the business.

 An entrepreneur can experience a sense of loss and may miss the social aspect of working for someone else.